-- 1. Basics of materials science.

-- 2. Fundamentals of electrochemistry.
+- 1. Basics of materials science and physical chemistry. - 2.
+Fundamentals of electrochemistry.
 Galvanic cell.
 Potential.
-Redox reactions.

-- 3. Basics of corrosion science.
+Redox reactions, hydrogen evolution reaction and oxygen evolution reaction. - 3.
+Basics of corrosion science.

 5. Learning outcomes

 List of learning outcomes at level 8 of the Polish Qualifications Framework assigned to the course (mark the learning outcomes in the last column).